 Corn sensory bins are texturally rich, stimulating, and not too messy.
 If well maintained, a corn sensory bin should last a long time.
 Corn sensory bins are also awesome for Farm, Fall, Thanksgiving, & letter C themes.

-To make the alphabet activity corn sensory bin, I simply gathered our letter magnets.
+To make the alphabet corn sensory bin, I simply gathered our letter magnets.
 This particular book used the lower case or little letters as the primary letters so I used our lower case magnets instead (except I had three go missing so we improvised).
-You could use simple paper cut outs (laminated or not), scrabble tiles, or puzzle pieces.
-I filled a plastic storage bin with corn, mixed in the letters and added dollar store tongs.
-Always looking for fine motor skills opportunities, too!
-Additionally, I added this egg crate from our wholesale food store purchase of eggs.
+You could also use simple paper cut-outs (laminated or not), scrabble tiles, or alphabet puzzle pieces.

 Additionally, I added an egg crate from our wholesale food store purchase of eggs that the letters can be sorted into.

 The activity for this alphabet book and corn sensory bin was to first read the book together and then tong all the letters into the egg crate.

 Of course, he announced each letter as he found them.

 Since he is still working on his little letters, I opened up the book to a page that showed the big and little letters next to each other in alphabetical order.
 This way he could match the letter and figure it out himself.